ShinyDuck21/College-Notes-Obsidian-Vault/Introduction to Communications/Textbook/Chapter 3 (Ethics).md

 1. Means
 2. Ends

+Responsibility to be skeptical

+## TARES Test
+---
 The TARES test includes
- - Truthfulness
+ - T

-Responsibility to be skeptical